SDN-lab/prosocial_effort_neural_rep/README.md

 ### For analysis of the real participant data (i & iii):

-#### Step 0 (if data not already in MATLAB structure) - Prosocial_learning_behav_analysis.m
-Script to convert data to the required format from Presentation .log / .csv / .xlsx formats
+#### Step 0 (if data not already in MATLAB structure) - Convert data to the required format from Presentation .log / .csv / .xlsx formats

 #### Step 1 - Run_mle_model.m
 Script to run and compare models using maximum likelihood estimation fit